 Here’s a running list (in alphabetical order) of our favorite audio companies and brands of speaker manufacturers and why so specifically:

-Bose – why: they get kind of a bad rap for being overpriced, but, they have a lot of really nice looking, well built speakers and products that are a good choice for a lot of people.
+Bose – why: they get kind of a bad rap for being overpriced, but, they have a lot of really nice looking, well built, and easy to set up speakers and other products that are a good choice for a lot of people.

 Dayton Audio – why: great builds and great specs for modest prices.
 If you want great sounding speakers that are not all that expensive, hard to go wrong with these guys.